 Career Advancement Center

-Through an intense professional development process, we expect 18-20 finalists will make the four-day trip, which will occur Sunday, October 8 – Wednesday, October 11, 2017.
+Through an intense professional development process, we expect 12-14 finalists will make the four-day trip, which is targeted to occur October 14th – 17th, 2018.

 Panthers in the Valley will expose students to Silicon Valley’s unique entrepreneurial and innovative culture.
 This will allow participants to compete for internships and full-time jobs in Silicon Valley while at the same time providing area employers access to top talent from one of the most diverse student bodies in the United States.